Chapter 2:

 Arno WhiteHart, a well-renowned student within the Imperial Academy of Exalta, roamed the halls of the educational institution, known for birthing the brightest and most powerful mages in Ostus.

-Hmm…Arno observed one statue in particular.
 At the base of it, a small brass plate read Jacob Blackwood, a name all too familiar to all who lived in Exalta, but especially to those residing within the capital city.

-The young student's eyes were drawn to the bronze plaque that provided a summary of the mage's history.
-"A powerful mage who briefly joined the King's Royal Guard as an advisor but was knighted as the two-hundred-thirty-first Paladin.
-He then retired and went on to create a magic research institute, becoming known as the Father of Modern Innovation and revolutionizing the application of magic to everyday life."
+“A powerful mage who briefly joined the King’s Royal Guard as an advisor but was knighted as the two-hundred-thirty-first Paladin.
+He then retired and founded a magic research institute, becoming known as the Father of Modern Innovation and revolutionizing the application of magic to everyday life for the commonfolk.
+When establishing Blackwood Industries at age twenty, many household and conventional applications utilized magic crystals, making them a more renewable source than oil.
+The feat alone earned him many awards from several scientific institutions.”

 “Quite unfortunate he passed away not that long ago.
 Such a proficient magical prodigy went seemingly so soon despite passing away at fifty-five…” Arno muttered to himself.